Certificate in Attachment Theory and Skills

 • an understanding of how you can apply attachment patterns and these protective strategies to your personal and professional lives, for example as parents/caregivers/ partners, teachers, health and social care workers, and friends

-• an opportunity through skills work and being in a ‘boundaried’ facilitated group to learn more about yourself and how you interact with others and why and how they interact and impact on us
+• an opportunity through skills and facilitated group work to learn more about yourself and how you interact with others and why and how they interact with and impact you

 Who is the course aimed at?